manassaloi/manassaloi.github.io/_posts/2020-05-03-slack-workflow.markdown

   - Release channel: for each new build going out on appstore/playstore
   - Stream channel (external): where things related to the stream are discussed
   - Stream channel (core): only core members added. private channel
-- For the stream channel, pin the charter and the OKRs
+- For the stream channel, pin the charter and the OKRs.
-- For each project create a new channel
+- For each project create a new channel.
-- Pin all other important documents on the project channel
+- Pin all other important documents on the project channel.
 - Jira integration with Stream channel (external).
 All Jira updates posted there.
-Can be noisy, but the flow which works as of now
+Can be noisy, but the flow which works as of now.
-- Standup updates for people who missed posted in Stream channel (core)
+- Standup updates for people who missed posted in Stream channel (core).
-- If you are taking leave etc, you post on Stream channel (external) where there are more people
+- If you are taking leave etc, you post on Stream channel (external) where there are more people.
-- More project workflow info posted here: [Project management rules](https://manassaloi.com/2020/04/26/rules-project-management.html)
+- More project workflow info posted here: [Project management rules.](https://manassaloi.com/2020/04/26/rules-project-management.html)